-From Tauranga to the Trenches tells the story of Private Reginald Watkins, a Tauranga man who led ‘an ordinary yet remarkable life’.
-In telling Reg’s story it is hoped that the remarkable lives of all those local men who served, some of whom never returned home, will be told.
+From Tauranga to the Trenches told the story of Private Reginald Watkins, a Tauranga man who led ‘an ordinary yet remarkable life’.
+In telling Reg’s story the remarkable lives of all those local men who served, some of whom never returned home, were told.

 Reginald Watkins was a son and a brother.
 He was a Captain in the Salvation Army, a farmer and a fisherman.
 He was a fine sailor and owned a launch.
 He loved photography, taking and developing his own photographs and turning them into postcards for his collection.
 He spoke fluent Maori and lived and worked on Rangiwaea Island, his home was often a tent at Rangiwaea Pa.